 In this course, we will examine the latest forms of cannabis, medicinal laws (Compassionate Use), legal and illegal forms as well as advanced impaired driving detection techniques.
 We will build upon the topics discussed in IPTM’s Marijuana Impaired Driving Detection for Law Enforcement (Online), including physiology, duration of effects, administration routes and impairment cues.

 You will learn about the evolving forms of cannabis, including tinctures, THC-A, vaping, and more potent forms such as dabs.
 We will examine Compassionate Use (medicinal marijuana laws, including common terminology; discuss how to identify medicinal marijuana and its distributors; and explore the legal impact on patients and law enforcement.
 We will discuss advanced cannabis impairment-related driving detection options, including proper administration of SFSTs, modified Rhomberg Balance, Finger-to-Nose and Lack of Convergence tests.

-At the conclusion of this course, you will be better prepared to detect drivers that are impaired by cannabis usage as well as investigate, document, and prepare effective cases for prosecution.
+At the conclusion of this course, you will be better prepared to detect drivers that are impaired by cannabis usage and how to investigate, document, and prepare effective cases for prosecution.

 - What’s new in cannabis

 - Cannabis impairment and research findings

 This class is restricted to active law enforcement and prosecuting attorneys employed by governmental agencies.

 You must have successfully completed IPTM's Marijuana Impaired Driving Detection for Law Enforcement before attending this course.